jesussgs/faster-midog-plus/README.md

 ## Usage

-For our experiments, we employed a Python 3.8.10 environment.
-If you consider to employ a higher Python version, be aware of warnings and posibble errors in the code developed.
+All the code developed is available in the **MIDOGpp-main** folder.

 ### 1. Download MIDOG++ dataset.

+Following the MIDOG++ instructions, you should use ``Setup.ipynb`` to download all the images of the dataset.
+The dataset comprises 65 GB of images, so the download process will take some time.
+Feel free to take a break and enjoy a coffee!

+Remember to place these images in the ``images`` folder.

 ### 2. Install requirements.

+For our experiments, we utilized a Python 3.8.10 environment.
+If you choose to use a higher version of Python, please be mindful of potential warnings and possible errors in the developed code.

+To install all the required dependencies for our code, you may use pip as follows:

+``pip install -r requirements.txt``.

-### 3. Launch experiments
+### 3. Launch experiments.

 ## Citation